Esri/gis-tools-for-hadoop/samples/README.md

-## Sample Applications
+## Sample Tools

-These applications tools are provided as references for building custom spatial applications.
+These sample tools are provided as references for building custom spatial tools.